xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

      remediation triggers/events, outperforming SNMP in every department - scale, ease-of-use, cadence etc.

-  *  **Model Driven APIs at every layer of the stack**: This includes [**Yang Models at the Manageability layer**](https://github.com/YangModels/yang/tree/master/vendor/cisco/xr) and tools to generate bindings in various languages(http://ydk.io).
+  *  **Model Driven APIs at every layer of the stack**: This includes [**Yang Models at the Manageability layer**](https://github.com/YangModels/yang/tree/master/vendor/cisco/xr) and [**tools to generate bindings in various languages**](http://ydk.io).
 Further,in September 2017, we took it a step further - we introduced model driven APIs over gRPC called the [**Service Layer APIs**](https://xrdocs.github.io/cisco-service-layer/) that provide programmatic access to the IOS-XR RIB, label switch database and notifications for interface and BFD events.

 This blog series will focus on how a combination of the above enhancements should allow us to integrate